Shell

 The server can now notify the client with the command gatt notify.

 Another option available through the GATT command is initiating the MTU exchange.
 To do it, use the gatt exchange-mtu command.
 To update the shell maximum MTU, you need to update Kconfig symbols in the configuration file of the shell.
-For more details, see Bluetooth: MTU Update.
+For more details, see MTU Update.

 L2CAP